jfo/blag/_drafts/mandelwat.md

 By default, the dimensions of a canvas element will be 150 pixels tall by 300 pixels wide.
 This is a funny size, and I'm not sure why it's the default, but in any case you're almost always going to want to set the width and height yourself.
-You can do this with CSS, programatically in JS land, or as attributes directly on the canvas element.
+You can do this with either with CSS, programatically in JS land, or as attributes directly on the canvas element.
 Since there are [issues with using CSS for this](https://en.wikipedia.org/wiki/Canvas_element#Canvas_element_size_versus_drawing_surface_size),